Richie Partridge

-Richard Joseph "Richie" Partridge (born 12 September 1980) is an Irish retired footballer who played as a midfielder.
+Richard Joseph Partridge (born 12 September 1980) is an Irish retired footballer who played as a midfielder.
 Active in senior football between 2000 and 2013, he was capped at Under 17, 18 and Under 21 level by the Irish national team, called up by the senior national team in 2002, and played for nine English clubs before finishing his career in the Welsh Premier League.
-He is currently a Physiotherapist for Liverpool's first team.